 This clinical is designed to build on the skills which the student has developed during Clinical Practice I. The student will develop proficiency in skills relating to Fundamentals of Respiratory Care, Core Concepts procedures and Critical Care Rotation.
-Prerequisites: Completion of the first semester in the UMDNJ-SHRP Respiratory Care Program or have equivalent educational preparation.
-Corequisites: RSTN 2200, RSTN 2232 and RSTN 2250.
+Prerequisites: Completion of the first semester in the Rutgers SHRP Respiratory Care Program or have equivalent educational preparation.
+Co-requisites: RSTN 2200, RSTN 2232 and RSTN 2250.
 6 clinical hours per week.
 2 credit hours.
-This course is only available to students who have been accepted into a UMDNJ program.
-For the most current course description visit http://coursecatalog.umdnj.edu/
+This course is only available to students who have been accepted into a Rutgers SHRP program.
+For the most current course description visit http://coursecatalog.shrp.rutgers.edu/